wzhtoo/Microsoft-Cybersecurity-Analyst-Professional-Certificate/01_Introduction-to-Computers-and-Operating-SystemsandSecurity/Module_2/02_ComputingEnvironments/05_PracticeAssignment-KnowledgeCheck-ComputingEnvironments.md

 1. Question 1
     Which of these computing environments is most likely to have the most hardware?

-- Commercial cloud-based computing
+- Commercial Cloud-based computing
 - Personal computing
 - **Traditional commercial computing**
   - Correct!
-A commercial enterprise is more likely to need more hardware than a private individual, and cloud-based businesses will be more reliant on cloud-based services.
+A commercial enterprise is more likely to need more hardware than a private individual, and Cloud-based businesses will be more reliant on Cloud-based services.

 2. Question 2
    Which of the following are examples of endpoints?
 Select all that apply.